What is CBD? A Short Guide to Cannabidiol

 Research on CBD’s possible benefits is ongoing, and studies already suggest that the compound may potentially offer considerable relief for a wide variety of common issues.

-In 2018, the FDA approved the use of CBD to treat two forms of epilepsy.
+In 2018, the FDA approved the use of the CBD oil, Epidiolex, to treat two forms of epilepsy.
 A review by Neurotherapeutics also examines the compound’s potential to offer relief for individuals suffering from a variety of anxiety disorders.

-At Relyf, all our hemp plants are grown in the U.S. and GMO-free.
-Our CBD products are derived through CO2 extraction, allowing us to filter out unnatural substances and maximize the purity of CBD concentration.
+At Relyf, all our hemp plants are grown in the United States and GMO-free.
+Our full spectrum CBD products are derived through CO2 extraction, allowing us to filter out unnatural substances and maximize the purity of cannabidiol concentration.
 Every product we deliver has been lab tested by a third party for quality assurance.

 If you’d like to learn more about how CBD and its impact on health, you can schedule a 15-minute call with one of our experts!

-We legally cannot hyperlink these resources because of FDA regulations but if you're interested in learning more copy and paste the below links into your browser to view.
+We legally cannot hyperlink these resources because of the Food and Drug Administration regulations on medical advice but if you're interested in learning more copy and paste the below links into your browser to view.